-counsel have accomplished prior to settlement" to ensure that counsel had an adequate appreciation of the merits of the case before negotiating."
+Against this backdrop, courts consider "the degree of case development that class counsel have accomplished prior to settlement" to ensure that counsel had an adequate appreciation of the merits of the case before negotiating."
 In re Checking Overdraft Litig., 830 F. Supp.
 2d at 1349 (internal quotation marks omitted).
 At the same time, "[t]he law is clear that early settlements are to be encouraged, and accordingly, only some reasonable amount of discovery should be required to make these determinations."
 Ressler, 822 F. Supp. at 1555.

 Here, the parties entered into the settlement only after both sides were fully apprised of the facts, risks, and obstacles involved with continued litigation.
-Before mediating this matter, the parties exchanged thousands of pages of documents, and briefed for settlement purposes the strengths and weaknesses of their respective positions.
-Plaintiffs' counsel required information regarding the size and scope of the putative class as a condition precedent to mediation, and are pursuing confirmatory discovery under the Settlement; see also Settlement at ¶ 4.01.
-As a result, the parties "conducted enough discovery to be able to determine the probability of their success on the merits, the possible range of recovery, and the likely expense and duration of the litigation" before negotiating the settlement.
+In fact, before mediating, the parties exchanged thousands of pages of documents, and briefed for settlement purposes the strengths and weaknesses of their respective positions.
+Plaintiff's counsel required information regarding the size and scope of the putative class as a condition precedent to mediation, which itself is subject to confirmatory discovery under the settlement.
+Exhibit 1, Burke Decl. ¶ 13.
+As such, the parties "conducted enough discovery to be able to determine the probability of their success on the merits, the possible range of recovery, and the likely expense and duration of the litigation" before negotiating the settlement.
 Mashburn v.
 Nat'l Healthcare, Inc., 684 F. Supp.
 660, 669 (M.D.
 Ala.
 1988).

-E. Counsel for Plaintiffs are convinced that the parties' agreement is fair, reasonable, adequate, and in the best interests of the members of the class.
+E. Proposed Class Counsel firmly believe that the parties' agreement is fair, reasonable, adequate, and in the best interests of the members of the class.

-Plaintiffs' counsel-whose qualifications include substantial experience with TCPA class actions-believe that the parties' settlement is fair, reasonable, and adequate, and in the best interests of the members of the class.
-Plaintiffs' counsel also believe that the benefits of the parties' settlement far outweigh the delay and considerable risk of proceeding to trial.
-See Exhibit A. "In a case where experienced counsel represent the class, the Court absent fraud, collusion, or the like, should hesitate to substitute its own judgment for that of counsel."
+"In a case where experienced counsel represent the class, the Court absent fraud, collusion, or the like, should hesitate to substitute its own judgment for that of counsel."
 Ingram, 200 F.R.D. at 691 (citing Cotton v.
 Hinton, 559 F.2d 1326, 1330 (5th Cir.
 1977)); see also In re Domestic Air Transp.
 Antitrust Litig., 148 F.R.D. at 312-13 ("In determining whether to approve a proposed settlement, the Court is entitled to rely upon the judgment of the parties' experienced counsel.").